CookieUzen/web-notes/_docs/cs/unit 1.md

 Parallel changeover is the safest method, but the most time consuming.
 Due to both systems running at the same time, additional resources is needed to support both systems.
-This method is not effective if the old system and new system perform different tasks.
+This method is not effective if the old system and new system perform different tasks or accepts different input and output.

 #### Big Bang

 `Big Bang`, or `Direct Changeover` is a risky operation where the old system is retired immediately, and the new system is immediately put in use.
+In the case that the new system fails, there is no other system to use.
+However, this system is also the fastest method.

-This method should be only used for non critical systems.
+This method should be only used for non critical systems (printers, for example).
 In this case, all users need to be trained prior to the switch on the new system.

 #### Pilot

-A `Pilot Changeover` is used in a company with a lot of sites.
+A `Pilot Changeover` is used in a company with a lot of sites (physically separate locations).
 In a pilot changeover, new systems are introduced one site at a time.
 This method allows for a enterprises to test out the new system before implementing it fully.
-The feedback received from each system can be used to improve the changeover process at other sites.
+The feedback received from each site can be used to improve the changeover process at other sites.

 #### Phased